How to use Cricut’s Foil Transfer Tool: Tips, Tricks and Secret Hack

 Do as I say, not as I do.
 Using my OG Explore Air (not the 2) I began the foiling process after briefly skimming the included pamphlet.
 I kept getting error messages and wanted to pull my hair out.
 When using this system with anything but the Maker, you MUST turn the smart-dial to custom and then select your base material (in my case it was 80lb cardstock).
 The mats wouldn’t load, I pressed the flashing Cricut button dozens of times and nothing happened.
 Their website does detail this step, however it was not included in the small instruction pamphlet.
 Once I adjusted the dial accordingly, my mats loaded and I could begin my project.

 Avoid letting the foil sheets touch your mats at all costs.
 My mat is covered in foil now, I wasted a sheet and it has completely lost its tack in that spot.
-I have nothing more to say about this other than “oh my gosh that sucked”.
+I have nothing more to say about this other than I should have been more careful.

 You may need to experiment with your machine and adjust the pressure from the default setting.
 I now have a Maker and the default settings work well with the Foil Transfer Tool.
 However, when using my Explore Air I needed to adjust the pressure settings to “more” to get the best results.